weecology/data-sharing-paper/data_sharing_ms.md

 Blanks are automatically treated as null values by R, Python, SQL, and Excel.
 They are also easily spotted in a visual examination of the data.
 Note that a blank involves entering nothing, it is not a space, so if you use this option make sure there aren't any hidden spaces.
-One potential issue with blanks is that it can be difficult to know if a value is missing or was overlooked during data entry.
+There are two potential issues with blanks that should be considered:

+1. It can be difficult to know if a value is missing or was overlooked during data entry.
+2. They can be confusing when spaces or tabs are used as delimiters in text files.

 NA and NULL are reasonable null values, but they are only handled automatically by a subset of commonly used software (Table 1).
 NA can also be problematic if it is also used as an abbreviation (e.g., North America, Namibia, _Neotoma albigula_, sodium, etc.).